SynDRep/SynDRep-resources/README.md

 Data Availability
 ------------------
-The data in this repository were collected from open source databases, thereby there is no restriction on its reusal to reproduce the results
+The data in this repository were collected from open source databases, thereby there is no restriction on its reusal to reproduce the results.

 Repository Structure
 ---------------------